 We are cautiously optimistic in the outlook for the remainder of the financial year.
-While we have had a good start to the year, the general tourist market is not overly strong and there are cost pressures as we increase our track and asset maintenance programme.
+In spite of a poor start to the year, the general tourist market is now improving consistently month on month which should compensate the cost pressure from our increased track and asset maintenance programme.
 Our markets have a solid customer base of existing, new and emerging tourism companies and we are well placed to consolidate and to prosper should markets continue to recover.